gtormiston/CV/README.md

 ## Skills

-(Not really sure what to put in this section)

-#### Front-end developer
+#### Front-end development

 Being a front-end developer has been a major part of my working life since 2011.

-**Client website examples**
+Roughly half of my work has been based around a WordPress or Joomla CMS with a custom template, with the rest being static sites built with some PHP to add functionality.

-- Over 70 websites built, including:
+- personally built over 70 production websites over 5 years
-senturionkey.com, motionnutrition.com, innovate-design.co.uk,
+- experience working with mainly Linux servers for hosting
+- working with frameworks like jQuery and SASS

+#### Problem solving

+debugging, searching, delving etc

-(Finding solutions to existing problems is the essence of being a product designer.
-I've come to realise that coding is effectively a form of digital product design, requiring design, structure and an understanding of the problem to build elegant solutions.)
+Finding elegant solutions to existing problems is the essence of being a product designer.
+I've come to realise that coding is effectively a digital form of product design.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

-#### Project / Team Management
+####

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-#### Self Starter, Self Trained, Self Motivated
+#### Quick learner

 I have a huge passion to learn, whether that's coding, business, music...